SamLo666/samlo666.github.io/README.md

 ## 🚀 About Me

 I'm a passionate developer who loves to code and create amazing projects!
+I'm also a professional trombone player!

 - 🔭 I'm currently working on exciting projects
 - 🌱 I'm constantly learning new technologies
 - 💬 Ask me about anything tech-related
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: samlo666minecraft@gmail.com
-- ⚡ Fun fact: I love playing games!
+- ⚡ Fun fact: I love develop on esp32!

 ---